jbabyhacker/ominous/README.md

   ```
 #### Building

-  The autogen.sh script will run autoreconf and then configure the project:
+  The autogen.sh script with run autoreconf, configure, make, and generate documentation:
   ```
-  $ sh autogen.sh && make
+  $ sh autogen.sh all
   ```

 #### Documentation